redis-developer/basic-redis-rate-limiting-demo-go-lang/README.md

-# Rate Limiting Demo app using Go and Redis
+# Rate Limiting app using Go and Redis

 A Rate-Limiter app built using Go and uses Redis as a backend